AmbientRun/Ambient/docs/src/community/contributing.md

 7. Update the `CHANGELOG.md` at the root of the repository.
 Copy the unreleased block, set the version and date on the copy, and then empty out the unreleased block for the next release.
 8. Make a commit with the above changes, and create a tag `v0.X.Y`.
 9. Push to origin.
+10. If this is a new major release (e.g. `0.2.0`), immediately update the version using `cargo campfire release update-version` to the next major release suffixed by dev (e.g. `0.3.0-dev`) and push that up (but do not tag it).
+This is to disambiguate in-development major releases from stable ones.
+If we need to update the released version, we will branch off from the release, cherry-pick relevant hotfixes, and cut a new release from that branch.